gc-da11yn/gc-da11yn.github.io/src/en/standards/what_we_heard_report.md

 Participant feedback has been instrumental in the further development of the standard, and this page represents an opportunity to share some of it with our industry partners and the GC community.

 ## Context

-The Standard on ICT Accessibility will come into effect under the Policy on Service and Digital on April 1, 2023, replacing the Standard on Web Accessibility
+The **Standard on ICT Accessibility** will come into effect under the *Policy on Service and Digital* in Summer 2023, replacing the *Standard on Web Accessibility*

 - The main objective of this engagement was to gather feedback, insights, and comments on phase one of the Standard on ICT Accessibility, while identifying potential gaps
 - The Standard on ICT Accessibility contains requirements for making all ICT that is developed, procured, or owned by the GC accessible.